How Companies Find Success by Turning to Remote Workers

 How will onshore and offshore VA benefit your business?

-The issue surrounding onshore and offshore outsourcing, which is better, has indeed spilled over the virtual assistant industry.
+The issue surrounding onshore and offshore outsourcing, which is better, has indeed spilled over the virtual assistant industry like at the SquareFish Inc..
 Which is better for my business, an onshore VA or an offshore virtual assistant?

 Unfortunately, there is no straightforward answer to this particular question.
 Both options, onshore and offshore VA, have their own pros and cons.
 They each have different advantages to offer, depending on what the needs are of the organization.